A Model for Multi-Agent Heterogeneous Interaction Problems: Comparison with reinforcement learned policies

-In~\cref{fig:RL}, the SAC policy moves defenders, starting from a uniform distribution, such that they form a peaked distribution to compete for interactions.
-The distribution $P_d$ at the end of the episode is not the same as the optimal distribution $P_d^*$ and it achieves higher harm (about 10) than the one learned from the competition dynamics in~\cref{fig:competition_stationary} (about 8).
+In~\cref{fig:RL}, starting from a uniform distribution $P_d$, we see that the SAC policy changes the defender types such that they collapse to specific types.
+The distribution obtained by SAC is not the same as the optimal distribution $P_d^*$ and it achieves higher harm (about 9) than the one learned from the competition dynamics in~\cref{fig:competition_stationary} which converges to optimal (about 7).
+This section shows that: (a) a reinforcement learning formulation for multi-agent interaction problems gives defender team compositions that are close to the optimal ones, and therefore (b) our model can be used as a guiding principle for new RL formulations in situations where abstraction of certain aspects of the problem is possible (e.g., in our case, we have abstracted away the number of agents).